deephdc/deep-docs/source/user/overview/user-roles.rst

 The advanced user
 -----------------

-The advanced users are the ones that will :doc:`develop their own machine learning models <cookiecutter-develop-model>` and therefore need to be competent in machine learning.
+The advanced users are the ones that will :doc:`develop their own machine learning models <user/howto/develop-model>` and therefore need to be competent in machine learning.
 This would be the case for example if we provided an image classification tool but the users wanted to perform object localisation, which is a fundamentally different task.
 Therefore they will design their own neural network architecture, potentially re-using parts of the code from other